Why Sail the 470?

 Open up every downwind angle and you open up an array of pumping and ooching styles, meaning that 470 sailors are literally forcing their boats downwind faster than they want to go.
 A significant development over the last Olympic cycle has been the refining of the upwind pumping, with many crews now unhooking from the wire in early trapezing conditions to use their full force to pump the rig in a manner similar to a bird flapping its wings.
 It is not unusual to see see a fleet of 470s starting in around 10 knots with all of their sails beating like windsurfers.

 The 470 isn't a boat you can just buy in a box.
 It isn't a boat with magic go fast numbers or equipment.
 The range available means that the sailors have to spend the time to develop and understand their own styles, techniques and equipment to get to the top.
 It can be funny to observe the different personalities, ranging from the neurotic tuners to the ballpark set and forgetters, interacting in the boat park before a regatta.
-Like all Olympic classes, especially in Australia, the 470 is a class you need to devote a significant amount of time an energy to before you start to master it.
+Like all Olympic classes, the 470 is a class you need to devote a significant amount of time an energy to before you start to master it.
 But as you get closer, you get a lot of satisfaction feeling every little advance in speed and technique coming together